dmbarbour/glas/docs/GlasApps.md

 ## HTTP

-The 'http' method receives HTTP requests not intercepted by the runtime.

-Instead of operating on a raw binary, this receives an environment of methods from the runtime providing features to swiftly route on the URL and access headers, and also write a valid, structured response.
-For details, I intend to borrow inspiration from the huge range of existing web server frameworks.

-The 'http' method is not implicitly atomic, but it's convenient if most requests are atomic.
-Atomic requests are both more RESTful and more widely accessible.
+The 'http' method receives HTTP requests on a runtime-configured port.
+This also simplifies composition of applications in contrast to each application listening directly on separate TCP sockets.
+TBD: How the request is input, how the response is output, how to model multi-step requests or SSE.

+I imagine initial GUIs for glas systems will be based on HTTP.

 *Aside:* Based on application settings and user configuration, we could automatically open a browser window after the application starts to provide a GUI.